Markie3110/NLP-Model_Evaluation/README.md

 ----------------------
 The following can be found in this repository:

-1. Python Notebook files with Outputs
+1. Python Notebook files with Outputs<br>
 Contains the code stored in notebooks that was used during the evaluation along with the outputs in the terminal.

-3. Python Notebook files without Outputs
+2. Python Notebook files without Outputs<br>
 Exactly the same as the prior file except without the outputs.
 To be used if one wishes to execute the code on their system.

-5. Output files
+3. Output files<br>
 Contains both the CSV files that were created during the evaluation, as well as Excel readable formats of the same.

+4. The End-Term Report